OlgaPodolska/MechaCar_Statistical_Analysis/README.md

 ![img5.png](/Images/img5.png)

-Here we can see the a p-Value is 0.06, which is higher than the common significance level of 0.05.
+Here we can see the a p-Value is 0.06, which is higher than the common Resale Value: Independent Variable Average Annual Cost of ownership  level of 0.05.
 It means there is not enough evidence to support rejecting the null hypothesis.
 In another words, the mean of all three manufacturing lots is statistically similar to the presumed population mean of 1500.

 In addition I performed t-tests to determine if  each lot individually is statistically different from the population mean of 1,500 pounds per square inch.